Damnation Festival: Damnation 2018

+The 14th Damnation Festival was held at Leeds University Union on Saturday 3 November.

 Damnation 2019

+The 15th Damnation Festival was held at Leeds University Union on Saturday 2 November.

 Damnation 2020

-Damnation festival was forced to be cancel in 2020 due to ongoing regulations around music venues during the COVID-19 pandemic.
+Damnation festival was cancelled in 2020 due to ongoing regulations around music venues during the COVID-19 pandemic.

 Damnation 2021

-Green Lung were originally booked to play the Eyesore Merch Stage but had to pull out due to a member of the band testing positive for Covid-19.
+The 16th Damnation Festival was held on 6 November 2021.
+Green Lung were originally booked to play the Eyesore Merch Stage but had to pull out due to a member of the band testing positive for COVID-19.
 They were replaced by Svalbard.
+It was also the last time it would take place at Leeds University.

+There were three exclusive full-album performances: